gvadam/gvadam/README.md

 :pushpin: A To-Do App where you can login to add, edit, and delete tasks

-:pushpin: Firebase, ConstraintLayout, Navigation Component, Viewbinding
+:pushpin: Firebase, Authentication, Realtime Database, DialogFragment, ConstraintLayout, Navigation Component, Viewbinding

 <h3 align="center">
   <a href="https://github.com/gvadam/notes_app">